 items specified in the laboratory guide handout.
 Material may be added to or deleted

 from this list as the instructor deems necessary.
 Laboratory exercise content may be

 augmented by assigned readings, Internet searches, or video presentations.

-The practical examinations used to test the studentís knowledge may use
+The quizzes used to assess the students’ knowledge may use specimens or illustrations.

 |This is the Fineprint Section